Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-i just discovered i can lick my own /beered|mousetouch/ (clean); do humans cough up furballz? do i only use one nostril at a time? breathing in through one nostril, and out the other? sinuses?.. now i'm breathing through the other nostril; so it flipflopz never say never is a fallacy, not a phalluse
+i just discovered i can lick my own /beered|mousetouch/ (clean); do humans cough up furballz? do i only use one nostril at a time? breathing in through one nostril, and out the other? sinuses?.. now i'm breathing through the other nostril; so it flipflopz never say never is a fallacy, not a phalluse shut up, and talk; that's a very confusing combination of commands